Fault-tolerant resource estimate for quantum chemical simulations: Case study on Li-ion battery electrolyte molecules: Constant-time PPM details

 Because the surface code is a CSS code, it allows for a straightforward implementation of a transversal CNOT gate.
 Moreover, the CZ gate can be viewed as a CNOT gate conjugated by Hadamards.
-By folding a surface code in half along its diagonal line, it is possible to implement the logical Hadamard by applying a transversal Hadamard gate on all the qubits followed by a local relabeling of the qubits~\cite{Moussa2016}.
-(We remark that this folding operation is accessible in an interleaved architecture~\cite{Interleaving}).
+By folding a surface code in half along its diagonal line, it is possible to implement the logical Hadamard by applying a transversal Hadamard gate on all the qubits followed by a local relabeling of the qubits~\cite{Moussa2016} (which builds upon the local unitary equivalence between the the color code and surface code~\cite{KYP}).
+We remark that this folding operation is accessible in an interleaved architecture~\cite{Interleaving}.
 Therefore, the CZ gate can also be implemented in constant time.
 Implementation of $S$ can also be done in constant time, either by injecting a $+1$ eigenstate of the Pauli-$Y$ operator, or by applying a transversal gate in the folded surface code picture.
 The transversal gate option, however, requires an extra entangling gate which may adversely affect the threshold and the sub-threshold scaling.
 On the other hand, the injection requires an additional logical qubit for \emph{every} logical data qubit, incurring up to a $50\%$ increase in the footprint.

 Fortunately, it is possible to have the best of both worlds.
 Below, we explain a method to modify Eq.~\eqref{eq:ppm_recipe} so that one does not need to apply the $S^{\dagger}$ gate explicitly.
 The price we have to pay is modest; we only need two additional logical qubits, one that keeps the $+1$ eigenstate of $Y$ and another one dedicated to increasing the size of the $|\text{CAT}\rangle$ state to $N+1$.